 - where they could not meet the provision and where there is a link between that provision and STCA 5.1A.1(d), applied the agreed compensatory mechanism(s).

-Part-time teachers need to be employed for more than a half teaching load (0.5 FTTE or 12.5 hours per week) for the service to qualify for full registration.
+Part-time teachers need to be employed for at least a half teaching load (0.5 FTTE or 12.5 hours per week) for the service to qualify for full registration.
 The provisionally registered part-time teacher is entitled to a full programme of advice and guidance for two years before they are recommended for full registration.
 Part-time teachers who are registered subject to confirmation must receive a programme of advice and guidance for up to one year.

 Sick leave is generated by service.
 For permanent part-time teachers each year of service generates a year of sick leave service.
 For those who have no permanency, all of their teaching service whether it is part-time or day relief is accumulated until there are sufficient hours to equal a year of service.
 This is 1000 hours under the STCA and 950 hours under the ASTCA.